frannietrempe/Obsolete-Removable-Media-Guide/index.md

 - Did the subject of your collection only use a Mac or PC?
 Is the disk labeled in some way?
 - Is this piece of media worth investing in purchasing a drive and adapters, setting up a workstation?
 If not, consider a data recovery vendor.

-Keep in mind as your begin this journey to recover the data stored on removable media_ID in your collections:
+Keep in mind as your begin this journey to recover the data stored on removable media in your collections:

 - Do not touch the data parts with your bare hands (circuit boards, magnetic stripes, connectors, the center or underside of optical media).
 - If media has a write protection/read-only mode, enable it.
 This might be a notch to engage or similar.